-Plus, equipment isn’t limited to stuff like tractors and backhoes.
-Just about any tool or resource you use to conduct your business qualifies as equipment.
-That includes telephone systems, software suites, desks and cubicles, office appliances, and more.
+The equipment involved isn’t limited to construction-related heavy equipment like dump trucks and backhoes.
+Just about any tool or resource you use to conduct your business qualifies as equipment, including telephone systems, software suites, desks, cubicles, office appliances, and more.

-These options are both still available, but the customer service involved sometimes isn’t quite up to snuff.
+Bank loans and leasing from suppliers are both still available options, but the customer service involved sometimes isn’t quite up to snuff.
 Limitations that borrowers experience with these financing routes include:

 The advent of online lending means that those seeking equipment financing can get faster decisions on their applications, as the entire process has been so streamlined that the borrowers of yesteryear would faint on the spot if they witnessed a modern transaction.

 Also, the online approach gives you dozens upon dozens of options.
-For example, applying through Lendio gives you access to financing options from 75+ leading lenders – and it takes less than fifteen minutes to complete the application.
+For example, applying through Lendio gives you access to financing options from 75+ leading lenders—and it takes less than 15 minutes to complete the application.

 If you’re wondering how much cash you can expect to get with equipment financing, the amount ranges dramatically.
 You’ll often see smaller versions in the $5,000 range, which could cover most office equipment and other things of that variety.
 On the larger end, the amounts can reach up to $5,000,000.

-The terms for this type of financing also range quite a bit, typically from one year up to five years.
+The terms for this type of financing also range quite a bit, typically from 1 year up to 5 years.
 You can expect interest rates as low as 7.5%, though this obviously depends on your credit history and other circumstances.